StrangeRanger/bash-style-guide/content/error-handling.md

 # Handling Errors Properly

-Error checking is crucial in Bash scripting to ensure that your scripts behave as expected, even when encountering runtime errors.
-Proper error-handling techniques can prevent scripts from causing unintended effects.
+Error handling is crucial in Bash scripting to ensure that your scripts behave as expected.
+Proper error handling can prevent unexpected failures and improve the robustness of your scripts.
+This section of the guide covers essential practices for error handling in Bash, including checking command success, using `trap` for signal handling, understanding `set -e`, avoiding `eval`, and redirecting errors to stderr.

 ## Checking Command Success

-It is crucial to verify the success of commands within Bash scripts, particularly for operations where failure could lead to severe consequences.
+It is crucial to verify the success of commands, particularly for operations where failure could lead to severe consequences.
 Conditional checks help ensure that scripts only proceed when commands execute successfully.

 /// admonition | Guidelines
     type: tip

-- **Conditional Checks After Critical Commands**: Always follow commands whose potential to fail could cause problems for the rest of the script, like `cd`, with a conditional check.
+- **Check Success of Critical Commands**: **_ALWAYS_** follow commands whose potential to fail could cause problems for the rest of the script, like `cd`, with a conditional check.
 - **Error Messages for Clarity**: When a command fails, provide clear error messages to help indicate what went wrong.
 This practice is especially useful for diagnosing issues quickly and efficiently.

 ///

 /// details | Examples
-//// tab | Conditional Checks After Critical Commands
+//// tab | Critical Command Success Check

-_Checking `cd` Command_
+_Checking for the successful execution of the `cd` command:_

 ```bash
 cd /some/path && rm file